Mikejo5000/vsts-docs-pr/docs/pipelines/agents/agents.md

 ### Integrated

-Connect a Windows agent to TFS using the credentials of the signed-in user via a Windows authentication scheme such as NTLM or Kerberos.
+Connect a Windows agent to TFS using the credentials of the signed-in user through a Windows authentication scheme such as NTLM or Kerberos.

 To use this method of authentication, you must first configure your TFS server.

-1. Log on to the machine where you are running TFS.
+1. Sign into the machine where you are running TFS.

 1. Start Internet Information Services (IIS) Manager.
 Select your TFS site and make sure Windows Authentication is enabled with a valid provider such as NTLM or Kerberos.